 But as the month of March 2015 approaches, I cannot help but be anxious.
 Every lawyer who said that the waiting part is the hardest part is correct.
 There was a point where you just wanted to have the results regardless if you fail or not – just to kill the anxiety.
 There are also times where you wish you could stop time so that no one will ever know the results.
 That way you don’t have to experience defeat in case you failed.
 You see, it’s a lot of mixed emotions.

 Then March 2015 came, at this point, I begin to manage my expectations.
 Some friends would bluntly ask me how I feel about my performance and I always say, I am confident in my answers but one can never really know.
-I’ve had several friends, and I know of several individuals, who took the bar ahead of me who were smart people but surprisingly failed.
-I also know of certain stories about bar bets who flunked the bar – so certainly, one can never be so sure.
+I’ve had several friends, and I know of several individuals, who took the bar ahead of me who were regarded as “bar bets” but surprisingly failed – so certainly, one can never be so sure.
 That being, I began to revisit my notes.
 I found myself reading cases again.
 I began looking for updates in jurisprudence.
 I was reviewing.

 11:30 a.m. came and my computer screen still showed a blank Supreme Court page.
 I just sat there waiting.
 Later, I heard my wife screaming as she saw my name in the list of passers.
 She beat me to it!
 I wanted to cry but for some reason, my eyes did not well up.
 We just hugged each other and a few minutes later, congratulatory messages flooded my phone inbox as well as my social media inboxes.
 Surely, it was one of the happiest moments of my life.